The Bird Of Paradise Flower – exotic, colorful, tropical and frustrating.

 Question: My bird-of-paradise will be two years old this May and it has not flowered.
 It has 13 leaves and the tips are dry and brown.
 Why?

-Answer: Leaf tips tend to brown when plants are grown too dry.
+Answer: Leaf and foliage tips tend to brown when plants are grown too dry.

 But if you have 13 leaves on a two-year-old plant, you have obviously given it a lot of attention.
 Probably too much and have overfertilized.